DollyGt/my_shopping_list_app/README.md

 An empty form will return a field required message if the user fails to type in their list title

-* Below is an overview of how the site looks with different screen sizes.

 # Deployment